rudolfgrauberger/sonar-cxx-wiki/Dealing-with-compiler-specific-code-pieces.md

 In the description below you find some typical practices to mock the extensions or to replace them with supported alternatives.

-Additional data types are typically replaces with known data types:
+Additional data types are typically replaced with known data types:
 ```C++
 #define __int32 int
 __int32 n=0;